Yandex Forms API usage examples

 $ FORMS_OAUTH_TOKEN=$(cat .user-token) python example_5.py 6800cd9202848f10b272a9cc

-The script in the example below uploads the file to the form and returns a link that can be used to complete File fields, as shown in the example 2.
-Completing a form using a script.
+In the example below, the script uploads a file to the form and returns a link that can be used in File fields, as shown in this example: 2.
+Filling out a form using a script.

 import os